-Total Control of the Give people a chance to show that we can do it, yes, we can.
+Const late - Give people a chance to show that we can do it, yes, we can.
 Everybody deserves a chance and everybody learns differently.
 Everyone has a dream where they want to live, work and be happy.
-Patricia Ann Wallace ts Jen By including self-advocacy, peer-to peer support, and leadership π training into the Olmstead Plan, self-advocates would have an Stakeholder Comments increased ability to create change within the system that impacts their lives on a daily basis.
+Patricia Ann Wallace By including self-advocacy, peer-to peer support, and leadership training into the Olmstead Plan, self-advocates would have an increased ability to create change within the system that impacts their lives on a daily basis.
 Laura Birnbaum The right to association is the one most often abused.
-Their in-home Stak provider would not allow former staff to visit their home.
+Their in-home provider would not allow former staff to visit their home.
 Lee Ann Erickson The possibility of physical harm, neglect and increasingly financial exploitation are issues that we need to have the capacity to address through adult protection.
 Mark Nelson